agentrickard/domain/README.txt

 named for your root domain.

 ----
-2.3 Creating Subdomain Records
+2.3 Creating Domain Records

-After you enable the module, you will have a user interface for registering new subdomains with your site.
+After you enable the module, you will have a user interface for registering new domains with your site.
 For these to work correctly, they must also be configured by your DNS server.

-To be clear: creating a new subdomain record through this module will not alter the DNS server of your web server.
+To be clear: creating a new domain record through this module will not alter the DNS server of your web server.

 ----